dshah003/tag_detector/README.md

 $ catkin_make
 ```

 This should build the ROS package on your system.
-The Data foleady has 2 videder alro files.
+The Data folder already has 2 video files.
 The ROS package must be able to run out of the box.
 Source the setup.bash files.
 ```sh
 $ source ~/catkin_ws/devel/setup.bash